acquia/drupal-recommended-project/README.md

 ## Other Drupal versions

-Drupal 9 is installed by default.
-If you want to try Drupal 10, use the `drupal10` branch:
+Drupal 10 is installed by default.
+To install Drupal 9, use the below command:
 ```
-composer create-project acquia/drupal-recommended-project:dev-drupal10
+composer create-project acquia/drupal-recommended-project:^1
 ```

-Note that the `drupal10` branch is completely untested, lacks many packages with known compatibility issues, and is slightly more resource-intensive to install due to not shipping with a `composer.lock` file.

 ## Next steps